sijingzhangzsj0604/docs/docs/cloud/concepts/service.md

 ### Path Prefix

 `Path Prefix` is the path prefix of the Service.
-It'll be used with the [API Path](./api.md#path) together to form the full API path.
+It'll be used with the [Route Path](./route.md#path) together to form the full route path.

 ### Host